Tinsel

 So, it’s my overall aim as director of this film to take you on a festive journey that highlights important issues of loneliness and mental health but does so via a colourful, comedic, self aware and exciting plot, with a very relatable human protagonist.

-Our passion for filmmaking extends beyond just graduating, as we dream of showing Tinsel to audiences at many prestigious film festivals and hopefully some awards!
+Our passion for filmmaking extends beyond just graduating, as we dream of showing Tinsel to audiences at many prestigious film festivals and hopefully winning some awards!

 Join us in our quest to bring Tinsel to life and spread some festive cheer along the way!